AidanSpeakss/streamer-mode-for-firefox/README.md

 ## Known Issues:
 - Must be manaully updated when new unsupported sites are reported.
 - Tab title is still visible during load, leaking personal information contained in the title.
+- Doesn't work on most Google products (working on fixes for this ASAP)

 ## Upcoming Updates:
 - Find and implement workaround to hide tab title during load.